PayDevs/awesome-oss-monetization/approaches/early-access.md

 > WARN: this is still work in progress!

 # Monetization via Early Access
-AKA: Sponsorware, Embargo model, "Unlock the commons", Delayed open-source
+AKA: Sponsorware, Embargo model, "Unlock the commons", Delayed open-sourcing

 Contributions made from private persons or companies to individual maintainers, contributors, or OSS projects in order to get early access to code, apis, documentation, etc. These are often semi-recurring payments for every new version.